eclypse-tms/CountryKit/README.md

 ### Full list of all customizable options
 ```
-/// controls whether country selection interface allows user to select a country
+/// controls whether the country selection interface allows user to select a country.
 public var allowsSelection: Bool = true

-/// controls whether country selection interface allows user to select multiple countries
+/// controls whether the country selection interface allows user to select multiple countries.
 public var canMultiSelect: Bool = true

-///restrict the countries to the ones in this list. leave empty to show all the countries
+/// restrict the countries to the ones in this list. leave empty to show all the countries.
 public var countryRoster: Set<Country> = Set()

-///if the countries are restricted to a limited set, you provide justification to the user as to why that is the case. optional.
+/// if the countries are restricted to a limited set, you may
+/// provide justification to the user as to why that is the case. optional.
 public var rosterJustification: String = ""

 /// list of countries that should be excluded from the main list.
 /// if countryRoster is provided, this property is ignored.
 public var excludedCountries: Set<Country> = Set()

-///if some countries are removed the list, you may provide justification to the user as to why that is the case. optional.
+/// if some countries are removed the list, you may provide justification
+/// to the user as to why that is the case. optional.
 public var excludedCountriesJustification: String = ""

-///after the user makes the first selection, automatically dismisses the interface. defaults to false.
+/// after the user makes the first selection, automatically dismisses
+/// the interface. defaults to false.
 public var dismissAfterFirstSelection: Bool = false

 /// the countries on this list are preselected when the UI first opens
 public var preselectedCountries: Set<Country> = Set()

-///allow user to select worldwide instead of specific countries. worldwide represents a
+/// allow user to select worldwide as an addition option.
-///selection of all countries and regions.
+/// worldwide represents a selection of all countries and regions.
 public var shouldShowWorldWide: Bool = false

 /// only needed if your are planning to display worldwide as a selectable option.
-/// for example, in english this property would read "Worlwide"
+/// for example, in english this property would read "Worlwide".
 public var localizedWorldWide: String = ""

 /// only needed if your are planning to display worldwide as a selectable option.
-/// for example, in english this property would read something like "Selecting Worldwide clears previous country selections and represents a selection of all countries and regions.
+/// for example, in english this property would read something like
+/// "Selecting Worldwide clears previous country selections and represents a
+/// selection of all countries and regions."
 public var localizedWorldWideDescription: String = ""

-/// provide custom bar button that appears on the left (leading) side of the navigation bar instead of chevron.backward styled back bar button.
+/// provide custom bar button that appears on the left (leading) side of the
+/// navigation bar instead of chevron.backward styled back bar button.
 /// if you provide a custom button, you are responsible for dismissing the picker view yourself.
 /// if this button is provided, navBarButtonOption is ignored
 public var leftBarButton: UIBarButtonItem?

-/// provide custom bar button item that appears on the right (trailing) side of the navigation bar instead of system Done button
+/// provide custom bar button item that appears on the right (trailing) side of the
+/// navigation bar instead of system Done button.
 /// if you provide a custom button, you are responsible for dismissing the picker view yourself.
 /// if this button is provided, navBarButtonOption is ignored
 public var rightBarButton: UIBarButtonItem?

-/// when provided, a header text is diplayed that is pinned to the top of the picker view and does not scroll away.
+/// when provided, a header text is displayed that is pinned to the top
+/// of the picker view and does not scroll away.
 public var pinnedHeaderText: String?

-/// when provided, a footer text is displayed that is pinned to the bottom of the picker view and does not scroll away.
+/// when provided, a footer text is displayed that is pinned to the bottom
+/// of the picker view and does not scroll away.
 public var pinnedFooterText: String?

 /// indicates how the cells should look like when they are selected by the user
 public var cellSelectionStyle: CountryCellSelectionStyle = .checkMark

 /// the methodology to use when filtering countries
-public var filteringCriteria: FilteringCriteria = .orSearch
+public var searchMethodology: SearchMethodology = .orSearch

 /// provide a font to match the theme of your app.
 Otherwise it uses the default OS font
 public var themeFont: UIFont?